Explore how your team can use Hiver.

 6. Customer forums

-While other support channels can help your customers find answers, they can also be a drain on your resources, especially when you’re answering the same questions over and over again.
+While other support channels can help your customers find answers, they can also drain your resources, especially when you repeatedly answer the same questions.

-Finally, forums are a valuable source of ongoing customer feedback.
-Your business can, and should, use this feedback to continually improve.
+• Finally, forums are a valuable source of ongoing customer feedback.
+Your business can and should use this feedback to improve continually.

 1. Learn about your target audience and their channel preferences